Boyce McDaniel: Biography

 He was a Fulbright research fellow in 1953 at the Australian National University and a Guggenheim fellow in 1959 at the University of Rome.

 In 1967, McDaniel became director of LNS and served until he retired from the Cornell faculty in 1985.
-He research included important measurements with each of the series of LNS accelerators, including studies lambda-meson photo production, K-meson production, and measurements of the neutron electromagnetic form factors.
+He research included important measurements with each of the series of LNS accelerators, including studies lambda-baryon photo production, K-meson production, and measurements of the neutron electromagnetic form factors.

 Wilson and McDaniel continued to collaborate at Cornell until Wilson left to head Fermilab in Batavia, Illinois in 1967.
 In 1972, Wilson invited McDaniel to serve as acting head of the accelerator section at Fermilab, and McDanield took a one-year leave of absence from Cornell.
 Though the Fermilab accelerator had been placed into operation, it suffered from frequent component failures.
 When McDaniel left eight months later, he led the effort which increased the power of Fermilab's accelerator from 20 GeV to 300 GeV and its beam density by a factor of 1000.
 Of McDaniel's contribution to Fermilab, Wilson said, "This bravura performance demonstrated Mac’s skill for leadership as well as his celebrated sixth sense for finding sources of trouble and fixing them.”
 Upon returning to Cornell in 1974, McDaniel proposed upgrading the then existing 10 GeV synchrotron with an 8 GeV electron-positron storage ring, which would greatly increase the energy of particle collisions when the particles in the storage ring hit the particles traveling in the opposite direction in the synchrotron.
 When constructed in 1979, the Cornell Electron Storage Ring became the world's primary source of information about one of the fundamental building blocks of matter, the b-quark.
 After the end of particle physics experiments 20 years later, CESR is now used as a test facility of damping rings for a future international linear collider.
-In 1981, McDaniel developed a proposal for a new mile-diameter electron-positron collider called CSER II, but could not obtain the necessary $200 million in funding for it.
+In 1981, McDaniel developed a proposal for a new mile-diameter electron-positron collider called CESR II, but could not obtain the necessary $200 million in funding for it.
 In 1988, McDaniel was Visiting Distinguished Professor at Arizona State University.

 When interviewed in 1973 about his feelings on his work resulting in the dropping of atomic bombs on Japanese cities, McDaniel said:

 It's so difficult to assess these things today.
 I would have preferred to see a demonstration and am rather sad that it didn't work out that way ... but I don't know if it would have worked out as a useful venture.
 I have no idea what the Japanese would have done.